 But for now, know that you can make money via any platform, but if you want to really see success, I’d written and video reviews together.

 If you follow along with the strategies above, you’ll be making affiliate sales in no time off of your blog.

 To improve your chances even more, I’ve got a couple more tips for you.

-Develop a Good Relationship with an Affiliate Manager
+Develop a Good Relationship with Affiliate Managers

 Most major affiliate programs for physical products or services will have an affiliate manager, whose sole job is to help you generate more sales.

 You’ll need to prove to them that you have some potential, but do your best to get them on the phone before you start doing any major promotions.
-They’ll be ale to give you a good sense of what works, what doesn’t, and potentially even give you a boost in commissions.
+They’ll be able to give you a good sense of what works, what doesn’t, and potentially even give you a boost in commissions.